DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

 assertEquals(2, actual);
 ```

-The built in assertions are however fairly limited.
+The built in assertions are fairly limited.
 Alternative assertion libraries such as AssertJ provide richer functionality and result in more readable code.